 - Business case report to be prepared within the Place directorate and considered by Place DLT - 2.
 Final version of Business Case report to ELT - 3.
 ELT approval - 4.
-Cabinet Member for Resources and Financial Governance or Cabinet approval, where required in line with section 9 of the Financial Regulations (attached) - 5.
+Cabinet approval, where required in line with section 9 of the Financial Regulations (attached) - 5.
 Decision of ELT/Cabinet to be implemented by the Place directorate - 6.
 Sale progress to be reported to ELT as part of a monthly sales update by the Place directorate